uesp/uesp-gamemap/README.md

 # UESP Gamemap

-The Gamemap is a very simple alternative to Google maps for the purpose of displaying game maps.
-It was specifically designed for showing Elder Scrolls maps on the Unofficial Elder Scrolls Pages (www.uesp.net) but it can be easily used for other game maps on other sites if desired.
+The UESP Gamemap is a custom built Google Maps alternative for the Unofficial Elder Scrolls Pages (www.uesp.net).
+It was specifically designed for showing Elder Scrolls maps, but it can be modified to use other game maps if desired.

-Note that currently the GameMap project is under very early development.
+## Vality

+Vality is an in-development overhaul of the map system, focusing on usability and performance, named after Vality7, the modder currently overhauling the Morrowind mod Project Tamriel's heightmap.

 ## Licensing

 Source code is released under the GPL v2 by Dave Humphrey (dave@uesp.net).